Nandakishor2107/SIHPS/README.md

 1. *AI-Based Engagement Tracker:* Use predictive analytics to identify alumni activity patterns and send personalized notifications, event invites, or contribution requests based on their interests and past interactions.
 2. *IoT for Event Monitoring:* Provide smart ID badges at alumni events to track attendance and participation, creating data insights for better event planning.
-3. *Dynamic Impact Dashboard:* Continuously update the alumni’s contributions, mentoring activities, and achievements on a live portal, accessible to both alumni and the institution.
+3. *Dynamic Impact Dashboard:* Continuously update the alumni's contributions, mentoring activities, and achievements on a live portal, accessible to both alumni and the institution.
 4. *Gamification:* Introduce leaderboards for active participation, rewarding top contributors or mentors to encourage consistent engagement.